namachieli/Miner-API-to-MySQL/README.md

 Future features to be added:

 Ability to limit rows created.
 App will truncate oldest X rows up to a maximum specified in config.php.
 This is to kepp Table sizes low if required.

+Check to see if miner can be connected to.
+If miner is down but enable, whole thing breaks.
 ___________________________________

 To Intall just put this on your webserver, open config.php and set values.
 Create a MySQL Database with the name you specify in config.php.
 All tables will be built the first time they are required, from xxx.sql.
 Make sure the user/pass you use has database admin rights.
 All files assume they exist within the same directory.